Your paid support makes creative endeavors like these possible. Thank you.

 In summary, I have been successfully irritated off the platform.
 The whole site smells so strongly of Musk’s desperation to be adored that it’s activated my natural tendency to be withholding from people I consider pathetic.
 I find I can no longer tolerate the cringe.
 Musk putting his own posts in my face every day because he cares so deeply about his engagement metrics is cringe.
 His epic memes from Reddit circa 2012 are cringe.
 His incessant LARPing as Tony Stark is cringe.
 His pretending to be so above chess because it’s “too simple” is cringe.
 His obscene, pornographic, highly public sucking up to Donald Trump is cringe.
 Remember when conservatives accused Jack Dorsey of being too liberal?
 It’s hard to imagine Jack constantly bleating all day about how if we didn’t vote for Hillary, Trump would send him to prison.
 One had the luxury of forgetting Jack Dorsey existed at all.
 Not so with Elon and X.

-Oh, returning quickly to Donald Trump, the man for whom Musk murdered Twitter and offered it like a cat offers its owner a dead bird on a porch, their relationship gives us X-ray vision into Musk’s gelatinous spine.
+Speaking of Donald Trump, the man for whom Musk murdered Twitter and offered it like a cat offers its owner a dead bird on a porch, their relationship gives us X-ray vision into Musk’s gelatinous spine.
 Remember in 2022 when Trump said he could have told Musk “drop to your knees and beg,” and that he would have done so?
 Say what you will about the man, but Trump is a seasoned bully, and any bully worth his salt can sniff out weakness.
 I’m sure their burgeoning friendship will turn out splendidly for them both.
 The scorpion and the frog move in together and live happily ever after, if I remember correctly.

-But returning to my main point, what I’m trying to identify here is not so much a single policy or moral transgression that would impel one to leave X behind.
+But, returning to my main point, what I’m trying to identify here is not so much a single policy or moral transgression that would impel one to leave X behind.
 I’m trying to identify a certain Muskian ethos, a very specific essence of petulant dorkiness that X forces one to inhale within the walls of its dilapidated frat house.
 That ethos is most clearly visible in the early cosmetic changes Musk made to his newly acquired platform, changes that were largely useless, but optimized for making you pay attention to them.
 He killed the Twitter bird and slapped a massive X on it.
 He added an exclamation point to the “What’s happening?” prompt before you compose a post.
 All changes an eighth-grader yelling slurs on Halo Live in 2003 would have made.

 When that was done, he added a shit ton of visible metrics on posts that nobody asked for, perhaps because in Elon’s mind things that look more complicated are smarter, hid likes, buried quote-tweets, neutered the block feature—changes that service him and only him, things that made it harder to make fun of him (which was something of a cherished pastime on Twitter) and easier to see how dank his memes were, things that made it all but impossible to ignore him.
 Such behavior is worse than immoral.
 It’s pitiable.